denisecase/datafun-00-textbook/README.md

 active env location : /Users/denisecase/opt/miniconda3
 ```

+The tilde refers to the user's home directory,
+so `/Users/denisecase/opt/miniconda3` is the same
+as `~/opt/miniconda3`.
-The tilde refers to the user's home directory, so `/Users/denisecase/opt/miniconda3` is the same as `~/opt/miniconda3`.
-The bin folder includes a pip command we can use to download and install a pip-only package into a conda environment.
+The bin folder includes a pip command we can use to download and install
+a pip-only package into a conda environment.
 For example:

 `/Users/denisecase/opt/miniconda3/bin/pip install textatistic`

 ## Install Additional Modules

-To work with these examples, you'll need the following installed in your active environment:
+To work with these examples, you'll need the following installed in your active environment.
+You can install them now - or add them as needed.

 - beautifulsoup4 - data from web pages
 - dweepy - device feeds